 - The US Department of Energy clean energy grants are offered to businesses that have previously received SBIR or SBTT funding to assist in creating clean energy and to fund companies whose goals are to combat climate change.

-- The US Department of Agriculture’s Rural eConnectivity Program is a grant program offering federal small business grants to companies and projects that assist rural communities in recovering economically from the impact of the COVID-19 pandemic, particularly in disadvantaged communities or that help to mitigate the effects of climate change within rural communities.
+- The US Department of Agriculture’s Rural eConnectivity Program is a grant program offering federal small business grants to companies and projects that assist rural communities, particularly in disadvantaged communities or that help to mitigate the effects of climate change within rural areas.

 Non-government grants for small businesses